Marcello124/Rust_Learning/README.md

 # Rust_Learning
-My repo just for learning from rust book
+This repo is just for learnig rust with [rust book](https://doc.rust-lang.org/book)